NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 }

-Let’s first compute the \(R^2\) values for all predictor variables:
+Let’s first compute the \(R^2\) values for all predictor variables in the trees dataset:

 # test the function to see if it works! ----------------------